Animal Services in Marshall County

 Animal Control & Cruelty Investigation in Marshall County

-Animal Control in Unincorporated Areas of Marshall County: For assistance with animal concerns, call the at Marshall County Sheriff’s Office at 256-582-2034.
-In a new arrangement that began in March 2026, an Animal Control Investigator and assistant, are the responding officers for animal-related concerns, including dogs at large, loose livestock, cruelty, neglect, abandonment, theft, and attacks.
+Animal Control in Unincorporated Areas of Marshall County: In a new arrangement that began in March 2026, an Animal Control Investigator and assistant are the responding officers for animal-related concerns, including dogs at large, loose livestock, cruelty, neglect, abandonment, theft, and attacks.
 The changes were reported by Ryan Fay of WHNT on Mar.
 2, 2026.
+Contact the Marshall County Sheriff’s Office at 256-582-2034.

 Animal Control Within Corporate Limits & Police Jurisdiction: